DeDuHaNcHiK/django-generic-fk/README.rst

 Description
 ===========

-'django-generic-foreign-key' is essentially just a collection of widgets for easy use GenericForeignKey in Django admin.
+'django-generic-fk' is essentially just a collection of widgets for easy use GenericForeignKey in Django admin.

 Usage
 =====